 Development Debates: Are We Getting Development Aid Right?

 The London International Development Centre (LIDC) has teamed up with The Guardian Development Network to host a series of panel debates on current key issues in international development.
 Four speakers, comprised of academics from the Bloomsbury Colleges, development practitioners and policy-makers, will take questions from the audience.
-Discussions will be guided by a moderator, and there will be a chance to continue the discussion after the debate at a networking reception.
+Discussions will be guided by a moderator, and there will be a chance to continue the discussion after the debate at a networking and drinks reception.

 Are We Getting Development Aid Right?

 At the moment we have "official" development aid (ODA) provided by traditional donors such as DFID and development aid from all other sources including private companies and philanthropic foundations.
 As these "non- official" donors grow in power and influence we need to question, does this system of aid work?